yurivictor/tweetable-text/README.md

 ## TODO ##
 * Check user capabilities for settings
-* Change color settings to use iris picker
 * Add javascripty live preview to settings page
 * Need better labeling on settings page
-* Hook up color settings to CSS
 * Add bitly shortening for links
 * Move admin-only settings into separate class
 * Need to add hack to stop no tables error when plugin is activated